weathermaker/material-components-web/packages/mdc-button/README.md

 #### `mdc-button-filled-accessible($container-fill-color)`

-This mixin is provided for customizing a *raised* or *unelevated* button's color.
+This mixin is provided for customizing a filled button's color.
 It changes the Button's container color to the given color, and updates the Button's ink and ripple color to meet accessibility standards.

 ### Advanced Sass Mixins